 What is an Essix retainer?

-An Essix retainer is a removable retainer made of clear plastic or plastic-adjacent material.
-Essentially, these smile correctors are a plastic mold made to fit your unique dental arrangement and snap in to keep your smile looking great.
-They come in upper and lower sets and are often the cheaper option when it comes to picking a type of retainer.
+An Essix retainer is a removable retainer made of clear plastic.
+Essentially, these smile correctors are a plastic mold made to fit perfectly over your teeth.
+They need to fit well (without being painful) to stop your teeth from moving out of their new, perfect alignment (known as relapsing).
+These clear retainers come in upper and lower sets, or as a single device and are one of the cheaper options when it comes to picking a type of retainer.

 Essix retainer uses